Dynamics of singular complex analytic vector fields with essential singularities II: Proof of Main Theorem: description of the family via combinatorial scheme

-In fact, $\R_{X}$ is realized via Maskit surgeries with $d$ exp--blocks and $r$ quadratic blocks, hence following M. Taniguchi \cite{Taniguchi1}, \cite{Taniguchi2}, there exist polynomials $E(z)$ of degree $d$ and $P(z)$ of degree $r$ arising from $\Lambda_{X}$, which characterize the function
+hence following\footnote{ It is to be noted that in the case of $X\in\E(r,0)$, $r\geq1$, there is no need to use M. Taniguchi's results involving exponential blocks. } \cite{Taniguchi1} theorem 1 and \cite{Taniguchi2} theorem 2.14, there exist polynomials $E(z)$ of degree $d$ and $P(z)$ of degree $r$ arising from $\Lambda_{X}$, which characterize the function

+Alternatively\footnote{ Note that these results are classical, in particular R. Nevanlinna \cite{Nevanlinna1}, \cite{Nevanlinna2} and G. Elfving \cite{Elfving} essentially proved the correspondence between $\R_{X}$ and $\Psi_{X}$.}, since $\R_{X}$ is a log--Riemann surface with $d$ logarithmic branch points over $d$ finite asymptotic values and $n$ finitely ramified branch points with ramification indices that add up to $r+n$ whose finite completion is simply connected, by theorem 1.1 of \cite{Biswas-PerezMarco-2}, it follows that $\Psi_{X}\in SF_{r,d}$.